Online learning in schools is option, helping struggling students a priority in new order

 Officials in the department worked with school district leaders to develop an approach that meets those marks as best as possible, he said.
 Officers in the state’s superintendents association provided several ideas to the state, and said they believed their input would be incorporated into the final outcome.

-Still, they have waited anxiously for details from the state to determine whether they could continue the strategies they implemented for the first semester, when they were allowed to create live distance e-learning options as long as they also provided face-to-face classes for any family that wanted those.
+Still, parents and local school officials have waited anxiously for details from the state to determine whether they could continue the strategies they implemented for the first semester, when they were allowed to create live e-learning options as long as they also provided face-to-face classes for any family that wanted those.

 District officials made clear they wanted to keep their current models in place, to avoid further disruptions in an already chaotic year.
 With every passing day, though, they observed that making changes would become more difficult, as thousands of children statewide who remained in remote classes would have to be rescheduled for the next grading period that’s only a few weeks away.